 The council supports the AACR's mission to prevent and cure cancer by promoting the professional development of early-career scientists throughout the world.
 The goal of the council is to foster excellence in cancer research through initiatives related to communications, education and training, and collaboration.

-Annual Meeting programs organized by the council include an annual grant writing workshop, Professional Advancement and special sessions featuring AACR senior scientists, an AMC Member Meet & Greet, and informal programming in the Associate Member Resource and Career Center.
-Year-round, the council produces a quarterly e-bulletin (Adobe Acrobat Reader required) for Associate Members and every three years the council develops an Associate Member Survey to assess the needs of and evaluate the progress of AACR's early-career scientists.
+Annual Meeting programs organized by the council include an annual grant-writing workshop, professional advancement and special sessions featuring AACR senior scientists, an AMC Member Meet and Greet, and informal programming in the Associate Member Resource and Career Center.
+Year-round, the council produces a quarterly e-bulletin (Adobe Reader required) for associate members and every three years the council develops an associate member survey to assess the needs of and evaluate the progress of AACR's early-career scientists.

-ATTEND our AMC-organized sessions at the Annual Meeting and participating in discussion with AMC and AACR leadership
+- Attend our AMC-organized sessions at the Annual Meeting and participate in discussions with AMC and AACR leadership.

 Philadelphia, PA 19106-4404